Painting & Drawing

 At the same time, students have the chance to develop approaches to their work that are not defined by traditional parameters of painting or drawing.
 Students in many of our classes incorporate new technologies, moving image, photography, installation, language, literature, and architecture in their explorations of problems presented.

 In all painting and drawing courses, we aim to create an atmosphere in the classroom which prioritizes inquiry into the nature of representation itself, and the questions inherent in the relationship between empirical experience/observation and image making/understanding.
-Emphasis is placed on the exploration of assignments that provide parameters and questions for students that will lead them into legitimately formidable inquiry—rather than determining the approach that they might take formally. n this way, acquisition of technical skills is never separated from questions of the creation of meaning and the significance of images, especially in the world of today.
+Emphasis is placed on the exploration of assignments that provide parameters and questions for students that will lead them into legitimately formidable inquiry—rather than determining the approach that they might take formally.
+In this way, acquisition of technical skills is never separated from questions of the creation of meaning and the significance of images, especially in the world of today.

-Josh Blackwell’s recent works are called Neveruses (never•uses).
+J Blackwell '95's recent works are called Neveruses (never•uses).
 Neveruses are lumpish, androgynous painting-objects comprised of scavenged plastic bags and colored fibers such as wool yarn and silk thread.
 These hybrid devices are neither useful nor redundant, although both are implied.

 Mary Lum’s paintings, collages, and wall works, which have been praised by critics and exhibited widely, draw attention to the overlooked but subliminally powerful architecture of modern life.

 Ann Pibal’s widely recognized and highly acclaimed paintings have been exhibited extensively, in the United States, Europe, and Asia.

 Colin Brant’s luxurious, color-drenched, paintings and drawings present an inquiry that is both reverent and skeptical, offering examinations of landscape as personal, politicized, and perpetually evolving historical space.